loicgreffier/spring-boot-kafka-quickstarts/kafka-consumer-quickstarts/kafka-consumer-circuit-breaker/README.md

 # Consumer Circuit Breaker

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Clients consumer DSL.
+- The usage of the Kafka Clients consumer DSL.
-- The use of Apache Avro.
+- The usage of Apache Avro
-- The use of unit tests with a Mock consumer.
+- The usage of unit tests with a Mock consumer.

-This module does:
+This module performs the following tasks:

-- Consume records of type <String,KafkaPerson> from a topic named PERSON_TOPIC.
+- Consume records of type `<String, KafkaPerson>` from a topic named `PERSON_TOPIC`.
 - Handle deserialization exceptions and seek the poison pill.
-If a poison pill is found in the middle of a batch of good records, the `poll()` method will return the good records in the first loop, and then throw the deserialization exception in the second loop.
-We handle this by seeking to the next offset.
-No good records will be lost.
+- If a poison pill is found in the middle of a batch of good records, the `poll()` method will return the good records in the first loop and then throw the deserialization exception in the second loop.
+- To ensure no good records are lost, the module seeks to the next offset.

 ## Requirements